moveit/moveit_ci/README.md

 Manually define the variables, Travis would otherwise define for you.
 These are required:

-    export TRAVIS_BRANCH=melodic-devel   # Replace with the repository branch you intend to test against CI export ROS_DISTRO=melodic
+    export TRAVIS_BRANCH=melodic-devel   # The branch a github PR should be merged into, e.g. `origin/melodic-devel`.
+Only required for clang-tidy's check for modified files. export ROS_DISTRO=melodic
     export ROS_REPO=ros-shadow-fixed
     export CC=gcc                        # Replace with the compiler you want the CI to use